gomathiravi/Guvi-Projects/Placement Eligibility App/README.md

 ### `base_data.py`
 - Contains `BaseData` class derived from `BaseDatabase`:
   - Manages student metadata
-  - Provides functionality to save data to CSV
+  - Provides functionality to save data to data/<filename>.csv, if file does not exists
-  - Inserts data into the database
+  - calls functions to save data into the database

 ### `placements_data.py`
 - Contains `PlacementData` class extending `BaseData`